CORNISH_Logo_TypeOnly

 Liza Birnbaum

-My fiction and creative nonfiction has appeared in Web Conjunctions, jubilat, Tammy, Open Letters Monthly, and other publications; I’m also under contract with the press Fiction Advocate for a book-length essay braiding together personal narrative and a critical consideration of Sally Rooney’s novel Conversations with Friends.
-I’ve been awarded residencies by Pine Meadow Ranch Center […]
+My fiction and creative nonfiction has appeared in Web Conjunctions, jubilat, Tammy, Open Letters Monthly, and other publications; I’ve also recently completed a book-length essay braiding together personal narrative and a critical consideration of Sally Rooney’s novel Conversations with Friends.
+I’ve been awarded residencies by Rockland Woods, Pine Meadow Ranch Center for Arts & Agriculture, […]

 Amy Wheeler